 Submergence - The vertical distance between PUMPING LEVEL and the bottom of the pump or jet assembly.
 Submergence must be sufficient to insure that the suction opening of the pump or jet assembly is always covered with water, while maintaining enough clearance from the bottom of the well to keep it out of sediment (at least 10 feet clearance is recommended).

-Submersible Pump - a multi-stage centrifugal pump with a waterproof electric motor mounted below the pump end.
-Show Animation
+Submersible Pump - A multi-stage centrifugal pump with a waterproof electric motor mounted below the pump end.

 Suction - Where the water enters the pump